askl56/Challenges/readme.md

 13. **Happy Numbers** - A happy number is defined by the following process.
 Starting with any positive integer, replace the number by the sum of the squares of its digits, and repeat the process until the number equals 1 (where it will stay), or it loops endlessly in a cycle which does not include 1.
 Those numbers for which this process ends in 1 are happy numbers, while those that do not end in 1 are unhappy numbers.

+14. **Dottie Number** - This is the number you get when you type any number into a scientific calculator and then repeatedly press the cos button, with the calculator set to radians.
+The number displayed updates, getting closer and closer to a certain number, and eventually stops changing.

 **Project Euler** - The famous [Project Euler](https://projecteuler.net/) problem set, replete with solutions.
 Please submit your own, in any language.